 Additional options:

-If you prefer, you can instead link to the CSS font file in an AWS CloudFront CDN maintained by University Marketing.
-If you do, be sure to include the crossorigin attribute:
+If you prefer, you can instead link to the CSS font file in an AWS CloudFront CDN maintained by the Office of Strategic Communication.
+If you do, be sure to include the crossorigin

 <link rel="stylesheet" crossorigin href="https://cdn.wisc.cloud/fonts/uw-rh/0.0.1/fonts.css">